digitaltwinconsortium/ManufacturingOntologies/README.md

 <img src="Docs/dashboard.png" alt="dashboard" width="900" />

-Note: After importing the ontologies dashboard, you need run all the provided ADX queries in the Query tab of your ADX cluster once to register the ADX functions, since the dashboard uses them internally.
+Note: After importing the ontologies dashboard, you need run **all** provided ADX queries in the Query tab of your ADX cluster once to register the ADX functions, since the dashboard uses them internally.
 You also need to set your ADT instance URL in the `CalculateOEEForLine.kql` query.

 ## Using Azure Managed Grafana Service